tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Validation data file containing non-printing characters for testing implementation of EMPTY: https://raw.githubusercontent.com/tdwg/bdq/master/tg2/core/TG2_test_validation_data_nonprintingchars.csv

 This file is a csv file with the same set of columns as the above, but with rows that contain input values for selected Darwin Core terms consisting of either the 0x00 null character (e.g. dwc:scientificName="0x00"), or a pair of ASCII control characters (shift out 0x0E and shift in 0x0F, e.g. dwc:day="0x0E0x0F").
-This file is intended to validate that implementations of tests are consistently evaluating inputs as EMPTY as expected by the definition of EMPTY.
+This file is intended to validate that implementations of Tests are consistently evaluating inputs as EMPTY as expected by the definition of EMPTY.

 The non-printing characters file MUST only be edited with a tool that will maintain the non-printing characters.